-Kristel Smentek is an historian of eighteenth-century European art with specializations in histories of the graphic and decorative arts, the history of collecting, and European encounters with Asia.
+Kristel Smentek is an historian of eighteenth-century European art with specializations in histories of the graphic and decorative arts in their transcultural contexts, the history of collecting, and European encounters with Asia.
 Smentek has received fellowships and awards from the American Council of Learned Societies, the Andrew W. Mellon Foundation, the Maison des Sciences de l’Homme, Paris, the Metropolitan Museum of Art, NYC, and the Center for Advanced Study in the Visual Arts at the National Gallery, Washington, DC, among others.

 In her first book, Mariette and the Science of the Connoisseur in Eighteenth-Century Europe (Ashgate, 2014; paperback Routledge, 2017), she analyzes the transformation of scholarly discourse on art in Enlightenment Europe through an investigation of the celebrated eighteenth-century print dealer, book publisher, and connoisseur of art and antiquities, Pierre-Jean Mariette (1694-1774).
 Her work situates Mariette’s praxis within the intellectual and social structures of the eighteenth century and elucidates the historically specific meanings of collecting and connoisseurship as forms of knowledge and social distinction.
 Mariette's own scholarship and his ambivalence about the market he helped bring into being provide the context for an examination of the emergence of ‘art’ and ‘aesthetics’ as categories of intellectual inquiry and the ideological opposition of both to commerce in an era of consumer revolution.
 She has continued to publish interpretations of Mariette's activities, most recently on his ambivalent engagements with Persian art in Prints as Agents of Cross-Cultural Exchange (2021), and his enduring (and erroneous) constructions of Giorgio Vasari as a collector of drawings in A Demand for Drawings: Five Centuries of Collectors and Collecting Drawings (2018).